Send the link below via email or IMCopy

 Goldthorpe explicitly rejects the Marxist concepts of e.g. exploitation and class formation, but maintains the explicit focus upon economic structures.

-EGP identifies three basic positions: employer, self-employed and employee, and then divides employees into classes on the basis of employment relations – effectively according to the type of employment contracts that employees are given by their employers
+EGP identifies three basic positions: 1. employer, 2. self-employed 3. employee, and then divides employees into classes on the basis of employment relations – type of employment contracts that employees are given by their employers -3.1. labor contract 3.2. service contract

 a.
 The importance of "theoretical perspective".